-Helping our kids succeed academically is essential to their economic future – but helping them build character enhances every aspect of their lives.
-So YLF does it all, training young professionals and college-age men and women to mentor children ages 7-17 throughout the school year and summer.
-With their mentor’s support, students in the Tenley Achievement Program for boys and the Program for Academic and Leadership Skills for girls strive for educational excellence through intensive academic tutoring, and build character through sports, trips, and challenging electives based on their interests.
+Helping kids succeed academically is essential to their economic future – but helping them build character enhances every aspect of their lives.
+YLF does it all, training college-age youth and young professionals to mentor children ages 7-17 both in person and virtually.
+Year-round, students in the Tenley Achievement Program for boys and the Program for Academic and Leadership Skills for girls strive for educational excellence through intensive tutoring while building character through sports, trips, and challenging electives.
+The Virtuous Leadership Academy also provides high school students with opportunities to engage community leaders through a Spirit of Service Business Plan competition.
 Mentors serve as role models, empowering students to tackle challenges in the classroom and at home, and instilling in them the values of hard work, generosity, justice, and community service.
-Nine out of ten students describe YLF’s programs as positively "life-changing."
-Teaching kids not only to do well, but to do good … a noble mission indeed.
+Teaching kids not only to do well but to do good is life-changing.

 Awards & Recognition

 2008-2009 Catalogue for Philanthropy

 - Save the date: Fight Night on Nov.
 5

 Fight Night honors Youth Leadership Foundation as Chairman's Choice.

 Wed Feb 18 2009, Arlington Catholic Herald